donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

 1. Open the CyberDuck application, and create a new connection as a bookmark:
   ![](screenshots/cyberduck_new_bookmark.png)

-2. Configure the connection using the following parameters:
+2. Configure the connection:
   ![](screenshots/cyberduck_webdav_config.png)

+  Set the connection parameters as below:
   * Connection protocol: choose __WebDAV (HTTP/SSL)__
   * Server: __rdmappacc.uci.ru.nl__
   * Port: __8443__